-There is a lot of chatter and discussion about CBD and its benefits, however with that chatter comes a number of myths that end up circulating throughout the country.
+There is a lot of chatter and discussion about CBD and its benefits.
+However, with that chatter comes several myths that end up circulating throughout the country.
 Unfortunately, myths most frequently associated with CBD are highly untrue and deter people from using this beneficial substance.

 5 Myths About CBD

 Some of the most common myths about CBD include, but certainly are not limited to, the following:

 You can get high by taking CBD

 People are not wrong to associate the marijuana plant with the ability to get high, as for decades marijuana has been used to do just that.
 But when it comes to CBD, the thought that consuming it will produce a high is one of the many myths about CBD.
 Yes, both CBD and marijuana can come from the same plant, the cannabis plant.

 However, CBD does not contain nearly enough THC (the psychoactive ingredient in marijuana) to produce any type of mind-altering high.
 The legal amount of THC allowed in CBD is 0.3%, which again, is not enough to produce any effects of being high.
 Some CBD products, particularly those derived from hemp, do not contain any THC at all.
 Therefore, people can take CBD safely and without the risk of creating a high.
 If you are worried about consuming any amount of THC due to a sensitivity or other concern, you can simply choose CBD products labeled broad-spectrum or CBD isolate.
 These products do not have any THC in them whatsoever.